zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 Task Priorities
 ---------------

-A microkernel application can be configured to support any number of task priority levels using the :option:`NUM_TASK_PRIORITIES` configuration option.
+A microkernel application can be configured to support any number of task priority levels using the :option:`CONFIG_NUM_TASK_PRIORITIES` configuration option.

-An application task can have any priority from 0 (highest priority) down to :option:`NUM_TASK_PRIORITIES`-2.
-The lowest priority level, :option:`NUM_TASK_PRIORITIES`-1, is reserved for the microkernel's idle task.
+An application task can have any priority from 0 (highest priority) down to :option:`CONFIG_NUM_TASK_PRIORITIES`\-2.
+The lowest priority level, :option:`CONFIG_NUM_TASK_PRIORITIES`\-1, is reserved for the microkernel's idle task.

 A task's original priority can be altered up or down after the task has been started.